 HIP will tentatively run from Wednesday, June 8, 2022 through Friday, August 12, 2022.
 (Program dates, along with the move-in and move-out schedule, will be confirmed.)

-The deadline for submitting applications is Wednesday, February 1, 2017.
+The deadline for submitting applications for summer 2022 is MONDAY, February 7.
 There is no competitive advantage to submitting early versus late, but ABSOLUTELY NO applications or letters of recommendation will be accepted past the deadline of 5:00 p.m.
-(17:00 | EST) on February 1.
-Selection of the cohort will take place in February, 2017 with decision notification to all applicants, via email, by early March, 2017.
-For reference, in 2016, just under 800 applications were received for the approximately 35 spots.
+(17:00 | EST) on Monday, February 7, 2022.
+Selection of the cohort will take place in February 2022 with decision notification to all applicants, via email, by early March 2022.
+For reference, over the past several years, just over 600 applications were received for the approximately 20 spots.

-Applicants are expected to provide:
+Applicants are expected to provide, in pdf:

 - A copy of your academic transcript (unofficial version is acceptable),

-- A resume or curriculum vitae,
+- A resume or curriculum vitae (one page, preferably)

 The selection process: